RonewaOnly/opsc_Avengers_skyhighwatchers/README.md

 ## Authors

-Collectibles Den is the brainchild of Ronewa Maselesele, Bongani Chauke, and Tshepang Mafona, who are passionate about creating innovative solutions for bird lovers worldwide.
+Sky High Watchers is the brainchild of Ronewa Maselesele, Bongani Chauke, and Tshepang Mafona, who are passionate about creating innovative solutions for bird lovers worldwide.

 ## License